Terms and conditions

 Canada - Dispute Resolution Policy

-This policy governs complaints from students respecting Bayswater and any aspect of its operations.
-A student who makes or is otherwise involved in a complaint will not be subject to any form of retaliation by the institution at any time.
+This policy governs complaints from students respecting Bayswater Canada and any aspect of its operations.
+A student who makes or is otherwise involved in a dispute or complaint will not be subject to any form of retaliation by the institution at any time, and it will remain strictly confidential, except for the employees addressing the dispute.

-If one of the two individuals is absent or named in the complaint, they will be removed from the group and a replacement manager will deliberate the complaint.
+If one of the two individuals is absent or named in the dispute, they will be removed from the group and a replacement manager from Bayswater Canada will be appointed to the group to deliberate the complaint.

-All complaints will be addressed, and a written reason and proposed resolution will be returned to the individual who submitted the complaint within 10 business days.
+All disputes will be addressed, and a written reason and proposed resolution will be returned to the individual who submitted the complaint within 10 business days.

-The written reasons will also advise a student, that if the student is dissatisfied with the determination, and has been misled by the institution regarding any significant aspect of that program, the student may file a complaint.
+The written reasons will also advise a student, that if the student is dissatisfied with the determination, and has been misled by the institution regarding any significant aspect, they may raise the dispute with the following accrediting agency.
+Languages Canada (https://www.languagescanada.ca/en/).

 Students’ arrangements with Bayswater Education are governed by the law of the country where the particular school attended is located.